-Our remaining hosting weeks for 2018 are March 11 – 17, August 19 – 26, and December 30 – January 5, 2019.
+Our remaining hosting week for 2018 is December 30 – January 5, 2019.
 We need many hands to care and serve our guests during this week.
 Help set up, or prepare a meal; or just come eat dinner with us and play with the kids.
 We need about 6-8 volunteers each night including at least one to sleep overnight at the Church (in private room).

 New or gently used twin-sized blankets and comforters.

 Individual bags of lunch snack foods (chips, crackers, fruit snacks)